thenewobjective/thenewobjective.github.io/_posts/graphics-programming/2020-08-25-the-canvas.md

 The drawing context requires an [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData){:target='_blank'} object and a position therefore our `draw` method must accept the same.
 The `ImageData` object contains a one-dimensional array that represents pixels in <abbr title="Red Green Blue Alpha">RGBA</abbr> order with integer values between 0 and 255.
-That's 24 bits for color plus
+That's 24 bits for the color channels plus
 8 bits for the alpha channel.
 This color depth is referred to as [True Color](https://en.wikipedia.org/wiki/Color_depth#True_color_(24-bit)).
 The initial value of the array is zero filled which represents transparent black.